-4-Year-Old Kindergartens operate during the school term period as specified by Department of Education and Training (DET).
+Kindergartens operate during the school term as specified by the Department of Education and Training (DET).

-Additionally, each year kindergarten educators are allocated curriculum and/or organisational days.
-Educators choose a variety of ways to utilise their curriculum and/or organisational days best suited to the individual centre.
+Additionally, kindergarten educators are allocated curriculum, professional development and/or organisational days each year.
+Educators choose various ways to utilise their curriculum and/or organisational days best suited to the individual centre.
 Families will be advised of the curriculum and/or organisational day dates well in advance.